Updated on: 11/13/2019

 “Teams spend multiple more hours in practice than they do in games,” Butler said.
 “More injuries occur in practice, just because of the increased time.”

 Do you think that applying new rules during practice time will have a positive impact on head and brain injuries among youth athletes?
 Share your thoughts and experiences with us in the comment box below.
-If your child has suffered from TBI or another form of severe head injury, contact the Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation.
+If your child has suffered from TBI or another form of severe head injury, contact top-rated personal injury law firm Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation.